3stR4M/mi7g00sh-410b9/_posts/2021-5-10-brainpan.md

     s.close()
  ```

-this script will flood the binary on the windows machine until it breaks(if it breaks).
+this script will flood the running binary on the windows machine until it breaks(if it breaks).

 <img width="149" alt="EIP414141" src="https://user-images.githubusercontent.com/47437989/117634745-e7a53f80-b187-11eb-8f6f-310b24d6b68e.png">

-As we can see the EIP register is 41414141, which means "AAAA"(A = \x41)... this means that we overflowed the binary.
+As we can see the EIP register is 41414141, which means "AAAA"... this means that we overflowed the binary.
 Now our next step is to see how many bytes we fuzzed:

 ```